vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

       Keywords `mwmonomer`, `ntrials` and `pditol` are optional. `mwmonomer` corresponds to the average molecular weight of one monomer in g/mol.
 Default value is 200 g/mol.
-      `ntrials` corresponds to the number of attempts drawing the distribution is performed before converging to a tolerance of `pditol` of the experimental data. `pditol` is the relative tolerance in % (between 0 and 100%).
+      `ntrials` corresponds to the number of attempts, random samples are drawn from the experimental distribution before both the average number molecular mass and the PDI converges to a tolerance of `pditol` of the experimental distribution. `pditol` is the relative tolerance in % (between 0 and 100%).
 Default values for `ntrials` and `pditol` are 100000 and 5%, respectively.